addyosmani/cssprettifier-bookmarklet/README.md

 cssprettifier-bookmarklet
 =========================
 A convenient bookmarklet for unminifying and prettifying CSS in the browser.
 Also available as a [UserScript](https://github.com/sindresorhus/cssprettifier-userscript).
+A DevTools [extension](https://chrome.google.com/webstore/detail/prettyprint/nipdlgebaanapcphbcidpmmmkcecpkhg/details) based on cssbeautify which automatically prettifies your CSS/JS is also available.

 <img src="http://i.imgur.com/hqBQhyB.gif" width="500px"/>